 BEST TIME TO GO BACKPACKING IN PERU

-The best time to go backpacking Peru is surprisingly in the winter months between May and September.
+The best time to go backpacking in Peru is surprisingly in the winter months between May and September.
 This is the dry season in Peru with little to no rainfall and prime conditions for trekking in the Andes mountain ranges.

 The rainy season in Peru is generally October t0 March, so you can expect wet conditions during these months.
-The only upside to backpacking Peru in the wet season is that there will be fewer tourists.
+The only upside to visiting Peru in the wet season is that there will be fewer tourists.